 - Metal Gear Solid 2: Sons of Liberty's Raiden got a lot of flak from fanboys, mostly for being a Replacement Scrappy for Solid Snake, but attributed to him being a "weak, overly-feminine character" (despite the fact that he fought well, taking down several Metal Gears, killing the Big Bad, and did far better than most people could have done in his profoundly shitty situation, leaving with renewed purpose, the respect of his mentor, a renewed relationship with the woman he loved, and with the child of a castmate still alive).
 Metal Gear Solid 4: Guns of the Patriots reinvented him to be a cyborg ninja, and these days, he's a lot more popular - even though his ninja self spent half of the game dying slowly of kidney failure and whining about his awful situation.
 To be fair, he's still a powerful fighter who has his fair share of Big Damn Heroes moments, but the primary difference between his MGS2 and MGS4 personas seems to be Angst more than anything else.
 It just goes to show how shallow this trope (and/or people's standards of Badassery) is; Raiden was judged pathetic because of his appearance (his actions did not matter).

 - Mega Man X: The title character of the series gets this a lot.
-His viewpoint (except for in the seventh game) is that he'd rather not fight, but does because he feels he has to.
+His viewpoint (except for in the seventh game, where he really is a pansy until late in the game) is that he'd rather not fight, but does because he feels he has to.
 Because he wishes he didn't have to go to war, he's usually portrayed as a pansy and/or gay (though the latter has more to do with the Ho Yay between him and Zero).
-Zero, by contrast, is a badass killbot with a laser sword, who enjoys Epic Battle Boredom, and is thus much more popular.
+Zero, by contrast, is a badass killbot with a laser sword, who never hesitates in fighting his opponents, and is thus much more popular.
 Fans also like to completely ignore the fact that once X has all his upgrades and armors, he's an unstoppable One-Man Army who is much more powerful than Zero.
 Not only that but both he and Zero have climatically fought each other to a tie, Zero outright says X is the better Hunter, and a bad guy killed millions so X would fight him all-out (and had no interest in fighting Zero).
 But no, still a pansy because he realizes that after 8 wars, more fighting doesn't solve anything.
 It's truly amazing how many people can dismiss him technically beating Zero in X5, while surrounded by a virus that weakens him and renders Zero Nigh Invulnerable, and only succumbs to its effects after beating the death machine into the ground.

 - Carl Johnson from Grand Theft Auto: San Andreas; his feats are comparable to those of Tommy Vercetti and Niko Bellic, but he also has a tendency to show compassion to those who he wronged.
 Because, you know, considering the ramifications of his actions every once in a while makes him a pussy.
 Some of his cutscenes involve some lack of competence.
 Pushed around by two cops, scolded by his brother or being raped by a psychotic woman make him look bad.